markmikkelsen/Gannet/README.md

 ## License and citing Gannet

-This software is licensed under the open-source [BSD 3-Clause License](https://github.com/markmikkelsen/Gannet/blob/main/LICENSE).
+This software is licensed under the open-source [BSD-3-Clause License](https://github.com/markmikkelsen/Gannet/blob/main/LICENSE).
 Should you disseminate material that made use of Gannet, please cite the following publications, as appropriate:

 **For all work using Gannet:**